Make a T-Shirt Quilt

 Quilting your T-Shirt Quilt

 You can either send your quilt to your favorite long armer, or you can quilt your own quilt.
-If you’re choosing to quilter One quilt venue knead to based your quilt.
+If you’re choosing to quilt your own quilt, then you will need to based your quilt.
 Whether you choose to spray baste your quilt (with a spray adhesive) or if you prefer to use safety pins for basting, either way both steps help you to prepare for your next step.
 Quilting!
 One of the simplest ways to quilt is a free motion meandering design.
 Choose a quilting method that you’re most comfortable with and enjoy the process.
+I love using my Juki J-350 to finish my quilts!
+Learn more about my Long Arm Quilting machine right HERE.

 Binding your T-Shirt Quilt